Egglord-from-TPT/Eggcrypt/README.md

 A pretty secure (yet inneficient) encryption program.

-This is my fift python library :D
+This is my fifth python library :D

 Commands: